KThompso/DogHouseApi/README.md

 ![Deploy](https://github.com/KThompso/DogHouseApi/workflows/Deploy/badge.svg?branch=master)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Dog House is an ASP.NET Core web API for storing information and images of dogs.
-You can access the Dog House swagger documentation at <https://doghouse.thompsonbass.io/swagger/index.html>.
-Alternatively, you can run your own Dog House locally using the [docker image](#Docker).
+Easily manage information and pictures of dogs.

-## Documentation
+## Overview

-The Dog House API allows users to manage information about their dogs.
-Images of your dogs can be uploaded as links or as images encoded as base64 strings.
+Dog House is an API that allows users to upload, retrieve, update, and delete information about their dogs.
+Pictures of your dogs can be uploaded as links or as images encoded as base64 strings.
+If uploading the image as base64 data, the image will be saved to the Dog House servers and a link to the image will be returned.

-Swagger UI can be accessed [here][swagger-ui], and raw swagger documentation is available at <https://doghouse.thompsonbass.io/swagger/v1/swagger.json>.
+**Swagger** : The swagger UI can be accessed [here][swagger-ui], and the raw swagger spec is available at <https://doghouse.thompsonbass.io/swagger/v1/swagger.json>.

+**Postman** : A postman collection is available for download at <https://github.com/KThompso/DogHouseApi/blob/master/postman/DogHouseAPI.postman_collection.json?raw=true>.

 ## Endpoints